Alida Rockefeller Messinger

-Alida Ferry Rockefeller Messinger (born 1948) is an American philanthropist and the youngest daughter of John Davison Rockefeller III.
+Alida Rockefeller Messinger (born 1948) is an American philanthropist who is an heir to the Rockefeller family fortune.

+A donor to Democratic candidates and environmentalist causes, she is the former wife of former Minnesota governor and former U.S. Senator Mark Dayton, and also sister to former West Virginia governor and former U.S. Senator Jay Rockefeller.
+She has notably been a major donor to progressive political causes in her home state of Minnesota.

+Outside of activism, she is a former trustee of the Rockefeller Family Fund, a public charity started by her father and his siblings.
+Her great-grandfather is John D. Rockefeller, the founder of the Standard Oil Company and widely considered to be the wealthiest American of all time and the richest person in modern history.

 Early life and family

 Messinger was born in 1948.
 She is the youngest daughter of John Davison Rockefeller III (1906–78) and Blanchette Ferry Hooker (1909–92), and a fourth-generation member of the Rockefeller family.
 Her brother is former Senator John Davison "Jay" Rockefeller IV (born 1937).

 Messinger's father began to teach her about philanthropy when she was five years old.
 She has said, "My father and mother's greatest fear was that their four children might take their wealth for granted and grow up spoiled and arrogant ...
 They wanted us to learn early that with wealth comes responsibility."

 Philanthropy

 Messinger is a major donor to conservation and environmental organizations.
 Her Alida R. Messinger Charitable Trust also funds conservation and environmental groups, as does the Rockefeller Family Fund, founded in 1967, of which she is a trustee.

 Messinger also contributes financially to the Center for Public Integrity.
-She gave over a million dollars to 527 Democratic-leaning organizations in 2004.
+She is a significant political donor to progressive and Democratic causes, donating millions of dollars.